fairDataSociety/fairdrive-theapp/docs/DEVELOPMENT.md

 By default accounts can be created using the Metamask extension only.
 But additional login with username and password can be enabled by opening the app with a query parameter `http://localhost:3000/?fdsLogin=true`

-To create a FDS account locally check the [fdp-create-account](https://github.com/fairDataSociety/fdp-create-account).

 _Note_: If not able to login by getting some RPC errors.
 A very likely the issue is different smart contract addresses in the application config and in fdp-play.
 To solve this start `fdp-play` with latest `fdp-contracts` image by running `fdp-play start --fresh --pull`

 ### Deployment